James Bennet (journalist)

 James Douglas Bennet (born March 28, 1966) is an American journalist.
 He is a senior editor for The Economist, and writes the Lexington column for the magazine.
-He was editor-in-chief of The Atlantic from 2006–2016 and was the editorial page editor at The New York Times from May 2016 until his forced resignation in June 2020.
+He was editor-in-chief of The Atlantic from 2006 to 2016 and was the editorial page editor at The New York Times from May 2016 until his forced resignation in June 2020.
 He is the younger brother of U.S. Senator Michael Bennet.

 Early life and education

 James Bennet was born in Boston, Massachusetts, the son of Susanne (Klejman) and political official Douglas J. Bennet.
 He has a brother and sister.
 His mother is a Polish Jewish immigrant, who survived the Holocaust.
 When his father joined the staff of Sen. Thomas F. Eagleton, the family moved to Washington, D.C., where James attended the St. Albans School.
 Susanne Bennet taught English as a second language at Language ETC, a non-profit organization in Washington.
 James Bennet studied at Yale University, where he earned a Bachelor of Arts degree and was editor-in-chief of The New Journal.

 Bennet's elder brother is Michael Bennet, who has served as U.S. senator from Colorado since 2009.
 James Bennet was opinion editor at The New York Times when Michael Bennet ran for president in 2020; James Bennet agreed to recuse himself from all coverage of the 2020 presidential race.